centreon/.github/SECURITY.md

 # PGP information (Deprecated)

-Kindly do not send us a mail or report a flaw using the GitHub issues.
+Kindly do not send us an email or report a flaw using GitHub issues.
 Instead, use our [Vulnerability Disclosure Program](https://vdp.centreon.com) form.

 ### Public key